-You qualify for a disaster distribution as long as you sustain an economic loss on account of the disaster You may qualify regardless of your need or the actual amount of your loss.
+You must determine that you qualify for a disaster distribution.
+You qualify for a disaster distribution as long as you sustain an economic loss on account of the disaster.
+You may qualify regardless of your need or the actual amount of your loss.